Dental Crown Cost, Procedure, Pros & Cons

 Dental crown price

-The price of a dental crown at Stellar Dental Setia Alam and Stellar Dental Kota Damansara in Malaysia is as follows:
+The price of a dental crown at Stellar Dental is as follows:

 Your dental insurance may cover the entire or a portion of the cost of your crown.
 However, your insurance policy may only cover certain types of crowns.
 Check with your insurance company for specifics on coverage.